anoma/namada/documentation/specs/src/economics/fee-system.md

 ### Unshielding

-To prevent a possible locked-out problem in which a user doesn't have enough funds to pay fees (preventing any sort of operation on the chain), Namada allows the signer of the wrapper transaction to unshield some funds on the go to cover the cost of the fee.
+To provide improved privay, Namada allows the signer of the wrapper transaction to unshield some funds on the go to cover the cost of the fee.
+This also addresses a possible locked-out problem in which a user doesn't have enough funds to pay fees (preventing any sort of operation on the chaind).
 The `WrapperTx` struct must be extended as follows:

 ```rust
 pub struct WrapperTx {